World's female foreign ministers to meet on Iran, Canada says

 TIMELINE-Events in Iran since Mahsa Amini's arrest and death in custody - Reuters News

-(Reporting by Steve Scherer; Writing by Susan Heavey; Editing by Alex Richardson)
+(Reporting by Steve Scherer; Writing by Susan Heavey; Editing by Alex Richardson and Bill Berkrot)

 ((sheavey@thomsonreuters.com; +1-202-898-8300;))